kosher9/kosher9/README.md

 ### Hello there 👋, I'm Lionel Cedric KOSSI.
 You can call me Kosher 😎
-I have great experience in android native app development.
-Now I am very interested in web development.
-I would like to contribute to many open-source projects.
-I am open to new challenges.
-I'm sure this is a good way to learn more.
+I am a passionate full-stack developer and open to new challenges and opportunities. 🍀

 About me :